mjhea0/jquery-madlibs/readme.md

 ## Add jQuery

-Grab the values from the form inputs upon submission of the form, insert them between the `<span>` elements, then unhide the story.
+Grab the values from the form inputs upon submission of the form, insert them between the empty `<span>` tags, then unhide the story.
 To do that, let's update "main.js".

 ```javascript
 $(function() {